-- Below is the suggested supplementary data for collection by NHS knowledge and library services (KLS).
+A suggested supplementary dataset for collection by NHS library and knowledge services.
 It can be used as you see fit.

-- Please feel free to add data collection that is helpful to your KLS and your situation.
+- Add data collection that is helpful to your LKS

-- Data can be collected over what every period you feel is most useful to your situation.
+- Data can be collected over the period most useful to your situation

-- Some data you may want to collect regularly so that you can build up trends; other data can be collected as and when it is needed.
+- You may want to collect some data regularly to see trends; other data can be collected as and when needed

-- You need to think about what data would be most useful to you and your service, what you want to use it for and remember that data is only of any issue if there is a story that goes with it.
+- Think about what data would be most useful to you and your service.
+What do you want to use it for?

-- A number of KLS already collect supplementary data and use them in a number of different ways.
+A number of library and knowledge services already collect supplementary data and use them in a number of different ways.

-- This is because this data can be found from the admin side of OpenAthens.
+- This data can be found using the reporting functionality of the OpenAthens interface

 Example – data use at King’s College London

-- Alan Fricker, Head of NHS Partnership & Liaison for the Library Services at King’s College London shares his story below about why he collects supplementary data.
+Alan Fricker, Head of Clinical Library Services at King’s College London shares his story about why he collects supplementary data.